pramnora/clisp/README.md

 *NOTE*: LISP processing type of programming languages tend to use a lot of circular brackets in their code: ((())).

-LISP, is said to be the 2nd high level programming language, which was invented by John Mcarthy; the first high level programming language being, FORTRAN.
+LISP, is said to be the 2nd high level programming language, which was invented by John Mcarthy (1959); the first high level programming language being, FORTRAN(1958).

 -----